justinosman89/CS340-Client-Server-Development/README.md

 # CS340-Client-Server-Development

-ow do you write programs that are maintainable, readable, and adaptable?
+How do you write programs that are maintainable, readable, and adaptable?
 Writing maintainable, readable, and adaptable programs involves several key practices:

 Modular Design: Breaking down the program into distinct, self-contained modules or functions.
 This makes the code easier to manage, test, and understand.